 As the President of IMI and with 15 years spent growing businesses, Justin possesses a unique collection of marketing, strategy and leadership skills.

-In addition to serving as a Board member for Get Outdoors Nevada, he is a 2015 Grad of Leadership Las Vegas, a Trustee of the Outside Las Vegas Foundation and a veteran Wish Granter for the Make a Wish Foundation of Southern Nevada.
+In addition to serving as a Board member for Get Outdoors Nevada, he is a 2015 Grad of Leadership Las Vegas and a veteran Wish Granter for the Make a Wish Foundation of Southern Nevada.

 Justin hails from Boston and attended Cornell University.
 He lives on the Westside with his wife, Georgette, twins Parker & Reed and Harley the Pug.

 Simpson Coulter Studio

 Board Secretary, Sean Coulter, AIA is principal and design director at Simpson Coulter | STUDIO.
 His leadership brings over 25 years of experience on large-scale projects for various public and private entities.
 Sean attended Louisiana Tech University and obtained both a B. Architecture and B. Art degree, which inspires his intensive approach to design.
 His oversight of the design team at Simpson Coulter | STUDIO infuses this unique background into the creative process ensuring that clients receive a holistic design that successfully balances functionality, innovation, and craft in its execution.
 His diverse professional portfolio has established him as an expert in his field, and his leadership in these typologies has resulted in multiple award-winning projects that have propelled the firm’s standing as experts within their community.